Soft drinks and ethical nihilism

 You may feel that you are “the sort of person” who takes bottled water, or a soft drink, or whatever.
 That notion of a “sort of person” is a cognitive shunt.
 It conceals the complexity and ambiguity of the world.
 This takes a load off your mind and is therefore pleasant.

 Intolerance of ambiguity is a labour-saving device even beyond the personal level.
-If you’re hosting a dinner party, you’ll wonder whether any of your guests are allergic to nuts, or avoid alchohol, or have gone vegetarian or vegan.
-You can handle a limited set of such categories that are easy to define, but you don’t want to make three dishes unique to each guest and their individual tastes.
-That would be inconvenient for everybody and detrimental to the purpose of the party.
+If you’re hosting a dinner party, you’ll wonder whether any of your guests are vegan, allergic to nuts, or avoid alchohol.
+You can handle a limited set of such categories that are easy to define, but you don’t want to make three dishes unique to each guest and their poorly defined individual tastes.
+Aside from the inconvenience, that would be detrimental to one purpose of the party, which is to share an experience.

 Monsters